GloriEvo/GloriEvo/README.md

 <div align="center">
 -~☆

+Michael Afton fictkin

+.

 I am probably on your DNI - I am profic, proship, and anti-harassment.
-I am also a darkshipper and comshipper, read straw for more info on that.
+Read straw for more info.

 .